 Here I’ll explain what offsides look like in youth soccer games.

 There are offsides in youth soccer.
 Youth soccer rules introduce the offside rule for players from the age of 12 upward.
 Most soccer games involving players younger than 12 don’t use the offside rule as it’s too complicated and unnecessary at that age.

-Until youth players reach the age of 12, games don’t use the offside rule.
+Games don’t use the offside rule until youth players reach the age of 12.
 But if you are involved in games for under 12s and above, you will need to understand how it works.

 A player can only be offside if they are in their opponent’s half of the field.

 There’s a lot to unpack there!
 Hopefully, this graphic below will help.